Marc-Haze/DAM_Project_Ionic_NodeJs_Sequelize/README.md

 ## User Requisites

+The company will need a view to distinguish the views used by the free users and their own employees.
+Thos views used by the free users will need to show

 R1.
 Platform
     R.1.1 The App will be done for Mobile platforms

 R.2.
 The users will acces a home view

     R.2.1.
 Employees will be able to acces from a log in to the database information R.2.2.
 Free Users can review the information pages and contact the company through email or the formulary R.2.3.
 After they acces a path, they will have a main menú dragged from left R.2.4.
 This dragged menú will be different for Employees or Free Users, so Employees can navigate properly around their own views

 R.3.
 There will be 4 views for the free users

     R.3.1.
 The main information view will be a page with the main concepts of the company R.3.2.
 From the about us view, the user will have a button to check the services list R.3.3.
 The services list view would redirect the user around all the possible services given by the company R.3.4.
 A static employee view could be seen by free users R.3.5.
-The app will have a formulary to give the users the posibilty to contact the company R.3.6.
+The app will have a formulary to give the users the posibilty to contact the company R.5.6.
+The contact formulary will have an alert even for a sucessfull message or a error R.3.6.
 There will be a footer with the email and telephone to contact the company

 R.4.
 Administration Views

     R.4.1.
 The administrator will have a main menú page to access Employees, Ships, Maintenances or Users R.4.2.
 Every administration page will have a deploy for every registry R.4.3.
 The administration page will have a searchbar to filter the registries